Jane C. LuxtonJane Luxton Clark Hill

 Jane was appointed as a trial attorney and later, senior trial attorney, in the Antitrust Division of the U.S. Department of Justice starting in 1978.
 While there, she received the Attorney General’s Award for prosecution of complex litigation.
 In 1981, she served as a Special Assistant U.S. Attorney for the Eastern District of Virginia.

 Jane served as a congressionally-appointed member of the Board of Directors of the Mickey Leland National Urban Air Toxics Research Center, established under the Clean Air Act of 1990 (2010-2011).
-She is a past chair of the International Environmental Law Committee of the American Bar Association’s Section on Environment, Energy and Resources and currently serves as a Council member of the ABA Administrative Law Section and as Co-Chair of its Energy Law Committee.
+She is a past chair of the International Environmental Law Committee of the American Bar Association’s Section on Environment, Energy and Resources and currently serves as a member of the council of the ABA Administrative Law Section; she serves as Co-Chair of its Energy Law Committee.
 She is a member of the Leadership Council of the Environment Law Institute.

 While in private practice, Jane has regularly been recognized as a leading practitioner of environmental law by Chambers USA: America’s Leading Lawyers for Business.
 She also is featured in Chambers Women in Law Profiles.
 She is listed in The Best Lawyers in America and the Washington, D.C.
 Super Lawyers rankings.